mwpastore/sinja/README.md

 the action helper.
 Return values marked with a question mark below may be omitted entirely.
 Any helper may additionally return an options hash to pass along to JSONAPI::Serializer.serialize (which will be merged into the global `serializer_opts` described above).
-The `:include` (see "Side-Unloading Related Resources" below) and `:fields` query parameters are automatically passed through to JSONAPI::Serializers.
+The `:include` (see "Side-Unloading Related Resources" below) and `:fields` (for sparse fieldsets) query parameters are automatically passed through to JSONAPI::Serializers.

 All arguments to action helpers are "tainted" and should be treated as potentially dangerous: IDs, attribute hashes, and (arrays of) [resource